-Visit our archives to listen to A Word on Words with John Seigenthaler: http://www.nptinternal.org/productions/wow/.
+View our archive of A Word on Words with John Seigenthaler.

 J.T.
-Ellison is the New York Times bestselling author of fifteen critically acclaimed thrillers and is the co-author of the Nicholas Drummond series with #1 New York Times bestselling author Catherine Coulter.
-With over a million books in print, Ellison’s work has been published in twenty-five countries and thirteen languages.
+Ellison is the New York Times bestselling author of more than twenty critically acclaimed thrillers and is the co-author of the Nicholas Drummond series with #1 New York Times bestselling author Catherine Coulter.
+With over a million books in print, Ellison’s work has been published in twenty-seven countries and sixteen languages.
 J.T. is also the founder of Two Tales Press, an independent publishing house, and The Wine Vixen, a wine review website.
 She lives with her husband and twin kittens in Nashville.

-Mary Laura Philpott is an essayist, author, cartoonist, and contributor to publications including The New York Times, The Washington Post, McSweeney’s, The Los Angeles Times, and Lit Hub.
+Mary Laura Philpott is the author of the memoir-in-essays I Miss You When I Blink and an essayist who has written for publications including The New York Times, The Washington Post, Lit Hub, The Paris Review Daily, and O, the Oprah Magazine.
 She is also the author and illustrator of the book Penguins with People Problems; the founding editor of Musing, the online magazine of Nashville’s independent bookstore, Parnassus Books; and a traveling speaker and moderator on all things literary.
-She lives in Nashville with her husband, two children, and two ill-behaved little dogs.
+She lives in Nashville with her family.

 Nashville Public Television